 You can do everything we’ve discussed so far at home without the need for prescriptions.
 If you catch your dog’s paw licking episode early, you probably won’t need to see your veterinarian for help.

 However, there are times when the itch is so severe and the skin so inflamed, you need your veterinarian to step in and sort things out.

 If you’ve been good about bathing and cleaning but your dog continues to constantly lick her paws, make an appointment at the animal clinic.
 The veterinarian will be able to check for infections and other problems that aren’t obvious testing.

 There are some great modern medicines available these days that make life bearable for many allergic dogs.
 I prefer to use these as a last resort, but I sure am glad they’re there when I really need them.
 We used to only have steroids to treat severe itch, but now we have Apoquel and Cytopoint, too.
 Both of these newer drugs work to block the itch factor in allergic dogs without the side effects of steroids.

 Sure, you can find adverse events for any drug or supplement on the internet if you look hard enough.
 But don’t write off these medicines if your dog really needs them.
 Thousands of dogs take them every day without adverse effects.
 A short course of effective strong medicine is much better than having your dog suffer through weeks of painful, infected feet.

-But don’t get the idea that you can just give a pill or injection to cure your dog’s licking his paws excessively.
+But don’t get the idea that you can just give a pill or injection to cure your dog’s paw licking.
 You need to do all the other home care treatments to minimize your dog’s need for these strong medications.

 - Auxilia, S. T., & Hill, P. B. (2000).
 Mast cell distribution, epidermal thickness and hair follicle density in normal canine skin: possible explanations for the predilection sites of atopic dermatitis?.
 Veterinary Dermatology, 11(4), 247-254.